Project-Lovelace-HQ/lovelace-data-sync/README.md

 ### Installing and Running this Project

+For this project, you will need **NodeJS** in version 18+.

 1. Clone the repository
 2. Install the dependencies with `npm install`
 3. Copy the `local.settings.example.json` file to `local.settings.json` and fill in your environment variables following the notes below
 4. Install the [Azurite](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite) extension for VSCode and run the `Azurite: Start` command
 5. Install the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension for VSCode and run the project in debug mode, then you are ready to run the function using the URL in the console!

+> [!IMPORTANT]
+> - You will be prompted to install the Azure Functions Core Tools if using VSCode.
+If not, install it manually.
+> - You will need a way to do Http Requests to test the application.

 **Notes about the Environment Variables**